architect/arc.codes/src/views/docs/en/guides/plugins/set.md

 ## `set.runtimes`

 Register custom runtimes for Lambdas.
 Return a single object or an array of objects.
-Each runtime type has its own set of requirements; `transpiled` is currently supported, [`compiled` + `interpeted` are coming soon](https://github.com/architect/architect/issues/1295).
+Each runtime type has its own set of requirements; `transpiled` and `compiled` are currently supported, [`interpeted` is coming soon](https://github.com/architect/architect/issues/1295).

+No matter which runtime is designated, the source for each Lambda lives within the typical Architect project structure, whether using Architect conventions (e.g. `src/http/$method-$path`) or custom `src` paths.

+> Note: Architect's built in [shared code affordances](/docs/en/guides/developer-experience/sharing-code) are permanently disabled for transpiled and compiled handlers and their build artifacts.

 ### `transpiled`

-A transpiled runtime assumes a source tree is authored per Architect's typical project structure, with some form of transpilation step that results in build artifacts in a dist directory composed in an interpreted language (such as JavaScript).
+Lambdas with a `transpiled` runtime (such as those using TypeScript) undergo a transpilation step that publishes build artifacts to separate dist folder; artifacts in the dist folder are, as one would expect, composed in a corresponding interpreted language (e.g. JavaScript).

-For example, using [Architect TypeScript](https://github.com/architect/plugin-typescript), the `get /foo` handler is authored in `src/http/get-foo/index.ts`, and automatically transpiled to (and run / deployed from) `build/http/get-foo/index.js`.
+For example, using [Architect TypeScript](https://github.com/architect/plugin-typescript), the `get /foo` handler is authored in `src/http/get-foo/index.ts`, and automatically transpiled to (and run / deployed from) `.build/http/get-foo/index.js`.

+A plugin setting a `transpiled` runtime must return an object (or array of objects) containing the following properties:

 | Property      | Type    | Required  | Description                                   |
 |---------------|---------|-----------|-----------------------------------------------|